Lumi vs accessiBe

 | Site speed philosophy | No need to add an always-on overlay layer to every page | accessiBe says it loads asynchronously and doesn’t impact load times/optimization (Source) |

-Source-level catalog remediation means product content updates live in your Shopify data and storefront output, not only as a separate browser layer.
+Updates saved to Shopify means approved product content lives in your Shopify data and storefront output, not only in a separate browser layer.

 For Shopify merchants, missing alt text is tied directly to catalog data and is best handled through reviewed updates to the underlying product content.